outde-xyz/website/content/Discussions/2019-05-31_graf_number-monotonicity.md

 If you ask me, this is damn nifty.

 So what does this mean?
-It means that Kaiowa obeys a kind of double monotonicity: picking a specific part of the hierarchy for inverse marking must obey monotonicity, and the mapping from inverse marking functions to the number system must also be monotonic.
+It means that Kiowa obeys a kind of double monotonicity: picking a specific part of the hierarchy for inverse marking must obey monotonicity, and the mapping from inverse marking functions to the number system must also be monotonic.
 I don't know about you, but my mind is blown.

 ## Implications for features